damomarco/receipt_tracker/docs/readme.md

 - **AI-Powered Itemization & Categorization**: Automatically extracts and categorizes individual line items from the receipt, providing a granular breakdown of expenses.
 - **Bilingual Support**: Translates Japanese merchant names and item descriptions into English for clarity.
 - **Global AI Chat**: Ask questions about your entire collection of receipts.
 Get instant answers for things like total spending, most expensive items, or expenses by category.
+- **Custom Category Management**: Add, edit, and delete your own expense categories for personalized tracking.
 - **Advanced Spending Summary**: Visualize your spending with a consolidated, segmented bar chart that shows the percentage breakdown by category for each currency.
 - **Full Offline Capability**: Add new receipts even without an internet connection.
 The app automatically syncs them once you're back online.
 - **Granular Data Editing**: Easily correct or update any information extracted by the AI, including the category, price, and description of each individual line item.